i2p/i2p.www/i2p2www/spec/configuration.rst

     # Servers only.
 Persistent private leaseset key
     tunnel.N.option.i2cp.leaseSetSigningPrivateKey=sigtype:base64

     # Clients only.
-Create a new destination when reopening the socket manager
+Create a new destination when reopening the socket manager,
+    # after it was previously closed due to an idle timeout.
+    # Default false
+    # When true, requires I2CP option i2cp.closeOnIdle=true
+    # When true, tunnel.N.option.persistentClientKey must be unset or false
     tunnel.N.option.i2cp.newDestOnResume=true|false

     # Servers only.
 The maximum size of the thread pool, default 65.
 Ignored